vfosnar/SCEE/README.md

 * improve location services: higher GPS frequency, use last known location as initial location
 * add [requery sqlite library](https://github.com/requery/sqlite-android), which adds 3 MB, but is ca 20% faster than default SQLite
 * slightly improve performance when clicking a quest
-* add "show tags" other answer
+* add "show/edit tags" other answer
 * allow hiding notes by specific users (select by name or id)
-* allow forcing resurvey of specific tags
+* allow forcing resurvey of specific tags (only works if there is possibility of resurvey)